LEO0331/Mini_projects/CodingPractice/leetcode53_maximum_subarray.md

 Given an integer array, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

 # Concept
-Sliding Window, Sum of the Prefix, Divide and Conquer, DP
+Array, Sliding Window, Sum of the Prefix, Divide and Conquer, DP

 # Solution
 Brute Force with sum of the prefix -> O(n^2)